Posted on August 26 2020

 But if you’re looking to join the pink party, be warned: they are among the most expensive of all diamonds in the world.

-The largest and most consistent supply of pink diamonds is from the Argyle Diamond Mine located in the remote East Kimberley region of Western Australia.
-But with the mine soon to close, demand for these precious little pink freaks will only increase.
+The largest and most consistent supply of pink diamonds was from the Argyle Diamond Mine located in the remote East Kimberley region of Western Australia.
+But with the mine closing in late 2020, demand for these precious little pink freaks is only increasing.

 About the Argyle mine